skip to content

 School of the Biological Sciences

-Enhancing the capacity within the School of Biological Sciences to image infected cells will facilitate important progress and understanding across a range of diseases, from viruses that cause childhood illnesses (Zika virus and astroviruses) or highly prevalent lifelong infections (herpes), to pathogenic bacteria (Pseudomonas and Chlamydia spp) and the Plasmodium parasites that cause malaria.
-We are pleased to have recently secured funding for a cutting-edge automated microscope (Incucyte SX5) that allows us to monitor infected cells over the course of days via brightfield and three-colour fluorescent imaging.
-Installed in August 2022, the microscope will be housed in the biosafety containment (CL2) laboratory in the Division of Virology.
+This investment will facilitate important progress and understanding across a range of diseases, from viruses that cause childhood illnesses (Zika virus and astroviruses) or highly prevalent lifelong infections (herpes), to pathogenic bacteria (Pseudomonas and Chlamydia species) and the Plasmodium parasites that cause malaria.

 “This new microscope is cutting-edge technology that will allow us to closely monitor large numbers of infected cells for days at a time.
 Having this capacity in Cambridge will hugely advance our knowledge of pathogen-host interactions and infection dynamics, illuminating real-time changes in cell morphology and behaviour that are caused by infection.”, said Valeria Lulla, group leader from the Department of Pathology who coordinated the purchase.